Prevents breakouts and reduces oil production. Learn More

 Deep peels are used to treat deep wrinkles, the most severe hyperpigmentation, and the worst scarring.
 Deep peels can dramatically improve the appearance of your skin, and the results can last for years.

 Skin Peels Protect Skin Health Modern chemical peels aren't just used for cosmetic purposes.
-Dermatologists use skin peels to treat a number of skin conditions ranging from acne to melanoma.
+Dermatologists use skin peels to treat a number of skin conditions ranging from blemishes to melanoma.
 Mild chemical peels are often used to treat blemishes, since they help to keep pores clean.
 For sun damage and hyperpigmentation problems like melasma, medium-depth peels are often more effective.
-Medium-depth and deep peels are also used to treat severe acne.
+Medium-depth and deep peels are also used to treat severe blemishes.

 Skin Peels Can Reverse Sun Damage Many people get chemical peels to remove sun spots, age spots or other types of hyperpigmentation caused by sun damage.
 Mild and medium-depth chemical peels can remove sun spots, freckles and sun damage, or help the discoloration fade.